p0nce/life-idioms/articles/Why I avoid Jai and CLAP.md

 _- SOUL language was presented like "the future", and discontinued the next year.
 Compiler was kept closed-source, probably in anticipation of that event._

-_- Jai has been 9 years in the making, with excitement going down as the novelty wears off.
+_- Jai has been 9 years in the making.
 It is being kept closed-source and in private beta, either to generate excitement, or to prepare for keeping it private/abandoned._

 _- CLAP is mentionned to me, but with less energy in 2023 than 2022, in the mean time LV2 is also making progress.
 The current hype wouldn't have happened without a marketing effort, something that LV2 never had._